The European Ombudsman settles problems with the EU administration

 Businesses, associations or other bodies with a registered office in the Union may also complain to the Ombudsman.

-What he cannot investigate?
+What can he not investigate?

 The European Ombudsman cannot investigate complaints against national, regional or local administrations in the Member States, even when the complaints are about EU matters.